Administrator

 Tom, to my knowledge the feeder on the Crest House deck will be removed tomorrow (Friday November 30) and permanent feeders will not be installed until the locations are approved by the Forest Service.
 I am awaiting confirmation of tentative information that banding will be conductied on Sunday morning, December 2.

 Therefore the situation on Saturday is in limbo.
 Since all three species have been feeding there up until today, we should expect to see some in the vicinity on Saturday, but this is by no means certain.
 Therefore look for them at the 10K and Ellis Trail heads if they are not present in the general area of the Crest House and Kiwanis Meadow.
+I will post any updated information on the FORUM as soon as it is received.
+Sorry about the uncertain state of affairs.

 |